Get your card

 | Mobile Payments | Compatible with Apple Pay and Google Pay |

-| Rewards | All users will have access to the upcoming RIZpoints program |
+| Rewards | All users have access to the RIZpoints program with up to 5% cashback |

 | Spending Limits | No maximum cap on card spending for verified users |